dissolvdgrl/bantingmarket-statamic/content/collections/pages/apply.md

 id: 23fd36da-1a5a-4ea5-a022-6cb493a0aee6
 blueprint: page
 title: Apply
-teaser: "Apply now to sell your products at Brooklyn's Banting Market"
+teaser: 'Apply now to sell your products at the Banting Market'
 page_content:
   -
     type: paragraph